Czech Republic Travel Information

 Czech is the official language but English and German are also widely spoken.

 There are no vaccination requirements for international travellers, and no major health risks are associated with travel to the Czech Republic.
 Vaccinations are recommended for hepatitis A and hepatitis B if travellers have not been previosly vaccinated.
-Visitors to forested areas should seek medical advice about immunisation against tick borne encephalitis.
+Long-term visitors to forested areas should seek medical advice about immunisation against tick borne encephalitis.

 A reciprocal health agreement with the UK entitles citizens with a European Health Insurance Card (EHIC) to free emergency health care.
 However, medical insurance is still advised.